ospalax/onedocker/README.md

 * support for multiple instances running simultaneously
 * overall ease-of-use for prototyping and testing of different OpenNebula versions

 ONE Docker is reusing the OpenNebula's service files which are systemd's units - for that reason the `systemd` is needed to be running inside the container.
-The problem is that systemd inside a [`docker`](https://www.docker.com/) container fails to start - for the time being the *systemd* version is supported only by `podman` family of tools.
+The problem is that systemd inside a docker container fails to start and it is supported only by `podman` family of tools.

 **NOTE**:

-There is a plan to create an alternative - more **docker** friendly - version which will not be relying on systemd but it will utilize some other init system more suited for container environment (`runit`?).
+There is a plan to create an alternative - more docker friendly - version which will not be relying on systemd but it will utilize some other init system more suited for container environment (`runit`?).